jersoncarin/ubuntu-xfce-docker/README.md

 ## Credits

-Thanks to [danchitnis](https://github.com/danchitnis/container-xrdp/) for the Dockerfile and config
+Thanks to [danchitnis](https://github.com/danchitnis/container-xrdp/) for the Dockerfile and config.